pkuliyi2015/sd-webui-stablesr/README.md

 ### Important Notice for Outcome Images

-- Please note that the CC BY-NC-SA 4.0 license in the NVIDIA SPADE module also prohibits the commercial use of outcome images.
+- Please note that the [S-Lab License 1.0](https://github.com/IceClear/StableSR/blob/main/LICENSE.txt) prohibits the commercial use of outcome images.
-- Jianyi Wang may change the SPADE module to a commercial-friendly one but he is busy.
 - If you wish to *speed up* his process for commercial purposes, please contact him through email: iceclearwjy@gmail.com

 ## Acknowledgments